How to create custom sub-tags for WebReports and ActiveView

 How to interface the new functionality with the WebReports tag engine?

-Having determined how to deploy a new sub-tag the next step is to determine how to develop the new functionality in a way that interfaces with the WebReports tag engine.
+Having created next step is to determine how to develop the new functionality in a way that interfaces with the WebReports tag engine.

 The SAMPLE sub-tag that is preloaded in the WebReports sub-tag folder provides a lot of useful information.
 We won’t duplicate this information, but we have provided some additional explanation about: